B.A. (Evansville); Performance Diploma (Royal College of Music [England])

 Amy K. Jarman

-Senior Lecturer in Voice; Chair of the Voice Department
+Senior Lecturer in Voice; Co-Chair of the Voice Department

 Soprano Amy Jarman is a frequent performer noted for both her solo recitals and ensemble appearances.
 The Tennessean has called hers “an exquisite voice,” and the Los Angeles Times has hailed her “radiant tone and moving phrasing.”